MINNESOTA PROBLEM GAMBLING HELPLINE 1-800-333-4673 (HOPE) • TEXT "HOPE" TO 53342 • CHAT NOW ONLINE info@mnapg.org

 For more information:

+Make the Connection is a resource for veterans looking to learn more about and change their gambling behavior.
 Do you think you or someone you know has a gambling problem?
 Visit the National Council on Problem Gambling for screening tools and resources.
-For individuals in Spain, visit this article for information on the Problem Gambling helpline.
+For additional resources, including gambling and self-help tools, visit our Addiction Resources page.

 What were the research questions?